23 towel storage ideas for your bathroom

 When it comes to the everyday use of our bathrooms, efficient towel storage can be the difference between a cluttered mess and a zen, hotel-style space.

 Whether your bathroom is modern, minimalist, vintage or something in between, it’s guaranteed that there are towel storage ideas out there that will completely transform not only how your bathroom looks, but how efficiently you use the space.

 From folding racks to feature shelving, boho-inspired benches to repurposed crates, here are our best towel storage ideas to suit the size and shape of your bathroom, plus our expert advice on how to properly store your towels!

 How to store towels

-Whether you have ample floor space or a tiny shower room, every bathroom should, at the very least, have somewhere to air dry any damp towels so they can stay fresh between uses.
+Whether you have ample floor space or a tiny shower room, every bathroom should, at the very least, have somewhere to air dry damp towels so they can stay fresh between uses.

 Ideally, you can also find some space to store a few fresh, clean towels, and, if you’ve got the space for it, most bathrooms also benefit from something like a laundry basket, so you can put your used towels and clothes straight in for washing.
-Whatever size your space, we’d recommend rolling or carefully folding your clean towels up tidily to achieve a clean, hotel-style vibe.
+Whatever the size your space, we’d recommend rolling or carefully folding your clean towels up tidily to achieve a clean, hotel-style vibe.

 Although your choice of towel storage ideas will largely depend on the size of your bathroom, you're sure to find something to suit your space and style.

 Read on to discover our pick of the best towel storage ideas!

 Towel storage ideas